Skip to main content

 Douglas County, MinnesotaOligotrophic

-Latoka Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Douglas County.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Latoka Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Douglas County. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 At 108 ft of maximum depth, Latoka Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 Latoka Lake covers 767 acres alongside 8.6 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Latoka Lake ranks 1 of 51 in Douglas County, putting it in the upper tier of locally monitored lakes.